ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 1 potential upgrade found39 ingredients analyzed

-We analyzed 39 ingredients in Swisse Women's Daily Multivitamin by Spring Valley against our formulary's bioavailability research.
+We broke down every ingredient in Swisse Women's Daily Multivitamin by Spring Valley and compared it to research-backed alternatives.

 1